namannimmo10/namannimmo.me/_posts/2017-08-13-23-31-54-my_facebook_internship.md

 various teams and various backgrounds come together to create something new.
 We ask that they be creative and that they be bold.
 And we tell them: 'Do not ask for permission, ask for forgiveness'.
-Actually, there was this one time at a Hackathon were some folks were really unhappy with this wall we had in the office that was separating them from part of their team.
+Actually, there was this one time at a Hackathon where some folks were really unhappy with this wall we had in the office that was separating them from part of their team.
 So they just took a sledgehammer and tore down the wall."